 Should I Stop Running If I Have Sciatica?

-When this form of nerve pain strikes, runners should take these precautions
+When sciatica strikes, runners should take these precautions

 Your sciatic nerve starts in your lower back and runs through the buttock and into the leg and foot.
 It is the longest and widest single nerve in your body.
 When compressed or irritated, it can create a condition called sciatica.
 When a runner has sciatica pain—described as sharp, burning, and like an electrical shock—running can be unbearable.
 This happens because the adjacent muscles connected to your sciatic nerve manage motion and propulsion.
-It is possible to run with sciatica.
-Adhere to the proper care and precautions first.
+Still, it is possible to run with sciatica as long as you adhere to the proper care and precautions first.

 In this Article: